augustinbarbe/chess-web/README.md

 ### Run locally

-Or install the package on your python environment (don't forget to use virtual environements) and run it:
+To install the package on your local python (don't forget to use virtual environements) and run it:

 ```
 pip install -r requirements.txt
 pip install -e .
-python manage.py
+python manage.py run
 ```